mayuri2510/Home-Page-Mayuri/Planning/interview.md

 ## 2. Follow-Up Interview

-Mayuri is looking for her desing to be concrete and certainly focus in the experience she already had during the years working in the IT sector, seeking for the best job opportunity.
-In order for future employers to see her skills and habilities gained over the years and the add value she will bring to future employer the company.

-### Notes

 ### Summary
+- According to the previous interview ,her current ambition is to get job in IT industry,seeking for the best job opportunity.
+- Currently she is student at hack your future to perceive his dream want to exapand outside surrounding for job hunting
+- Having an online presence allows you to expand your network outside,In order for future employers to see her skills and abilities.

 [TOP](#steps)